agsb/milliForth-RiscV/README.md

 Milliforth uses a minimal set of primitives and functions for make a Forth.

-This version uses DJB2 hashes in headers, instead of size+flags+name+pads.
+This version uses only 556 bytes, not including 62 bytes of system I/O, 8 bytes of postpone hack, and many bytes for extras words.

 No human WORDS.
+It uses DJB2 hashes in headers, instead of size+flags+name+pads.

 The IMMEDIATE flag is the MSBit (31) of hash.

-## For verify
+## For use

-    use:
+    The sector-riscv.S is working, also the extra-milliforth.S, could test by:

     **cat test0-riscv.f | sh doit.sh | tee z0**

-    test0-riscv.f is a incremental dictionary of words
+    test0-riscv.f is a minimal dictionary of words

-    t0.f is same as test0-riscv.f
+    t0.f is a minimal set of words, same as test0-riscv.f;

-    t1.f is a dictionary with a BrainFu*ck interpreter.
-(NOT WORK)
+    t1.f is a complement with BrainFu*ck interpreter; (_STUB_)

+    Could test by:

+    cat t0.f | sh doit.sh | tee z1

+    cat t0.f t1.f | sh doit.sh | tee z2

-    t00.f tries about create does> <builds postpone (NOT WORK)
+    t00.f tries about <builds create variable constant does> (_STUB_)

-    the sector-riscv.S is tested and working,
-        also the extra-milliforth.S

 ## Compiler Options